Going on a short cruise in Australian waters? A Pacific cruise? An around-the-world ocean cruise? A river cruise in

 Overseas medical and hospital expenses

-Unlimited amount for on-board and overseas on-shore emergency medical and hospital expenses if you get sick or injured on your cruise (excluding pregnancy and childbirth).
+Unlimited amount for on-board and overseas on-shore emergency medical and hospital expenses (excluding pregnancy and childbirth).

 Cancellation and amendment fees

-Cost of pre-paid travel, accommodation, meals, tours and activities, and visas if your cruise is cancelled due to an insured event (e.g. an unforeseen illness or injury).
+Cancellation fees and lost deposits on prepaid travel, accommodation, meals, etc. if your cruise is cancelled due to an insured event (e.g. an unforeseen illness or injury).

-Extra accommodation, meals and travelling expenses – over and above what you’ve budgeted for – if your voyage is disrupted or you have to return home early due to an insured event.
+Extra travel, accommodation and meals expenses if your voyage is disrupted or you have to return home early due to an insured event.

 Choose your cover

-You can select from four types of travel insurance for your international or Australian-waters cruise; the following two are popular among cruise-holidayers:
+Select one of four levels of international travel insurance for your cruise.
+The following two are popular among cruise-holidayers:

-(When deciding what type of cover might suit you, you’ll need to consider your own particular circumstances.)
+(When deciding which level of cover might suit you, you’ll need to consider your circumstances.)

 Comprehensive Travel Insurance

 Upgrade your cover

-For an additional premium, you can customise your travel insurance policy by adding one or more of the following optional extras to your policy:
+For an additional premium, you can add one or more of the following optional extras to your policy: